-Italian migration in the 20th century can be noted in the Uruguayan accent which, similar to Argentine, is distinctive from the generic Latin American Spanish with the ‘sh’ sound prominent.
+Italian migration in the 20th century can be noted in the Uruguayan accent which, similar to Argentina, is distinctive from the generic Latin American Spanish and has a prominent “sh” sound.

-Montevideo is a year-round destination, especially as a city break.
-That said, the summer season runs from November – February, so expect optimal temperatures with highs of 30C/86F.
-If you want to enjoy the coast, this is the best time to visit.
+Montevideo is a year-round destination.
+That said, the summer season runs from November to February, so expect optimal temperatures during those months, with highs of 86°F/30°C. If you want to enjoy the coast, this is the best time to visit.

 While more commonly associated with Argentina, Montevideo has a vibrant tango scene!
 Enjoy one of the city’s top Tango and Carombe dance shows alongside dinner.

 Sample traditional Uruguayan fare at the Mercado del Puerto.
-This 130-year-old market is an important gastronomic centre in the city, offering a vast array of traditional Uruguayan fare and produce.
+This 130-year-old market is an important gastronomic center in the city, offering a vast array of traditional Uruguayan fare and produce.

-Its prime ocean-front location means it’s not far to arrive at some of Uruguay’s famous beaches!
-There are countless ones to visit, check out this blog post to discover the best ones.
+Montevideo’s prime ocean-front location means it’s not far to arrive at some of Uruguay’s famous beaches!
+There are countless ones to visit – check out this blog post to discover the best ones.

 Keteka grants access to authentic activities run by local tour operators and guides.
 You can book and secure your place in advance, and we will take care of everything else.
 We’ll let you know where to go or where you will be picked up and at what time.